 Every Lab starts with the same exploratory exercise on our first morning together - then the agenda emerges from the needs of the people in the room.

-See your visuals with a critical eye that helps you strengthen the visual skills you contribute to the world.
+See your work with a critical eye that helps you strengthen the visual skills you contribute to the world.
 Discover and dissect our mental and visual choices and how they build the maps we make.

-"In Brandy's Lab, I was thoroughly delighted by the range and usefulness of the learning activities, the generous pack of resources and materials Brandy provided and the match of feedback and suggestions to each participant's level.
+"In Brandy's Lab, I was thoroughly delighted by the range and usefulness of the learning activities, the generous pack of resources, and materials Brandy provided and the match of feedback and suggestions to each participant's level.
 I would highly recommend this course to both complete beginners wanting to explore the idea of using visuals in their work/life and seasoned practitioners who bring their own experience and wish to expand their repertoire.
 Brandy shares her unique style and wealth of experience generously."

-Visual thinkers and graphic facilitators, anyone ready to experiment with and strengthen your visual practice:
+Visual thinkers, graphic facilitators, and anyone ready to experiment with and strengthen your visual practice: